NNPDF/nnpdf/doc/sphinx/source/vp/plotting_format.md

 ```
 Here, we would split the data by different figure files for each
 unique value of the key `Boson` (which is defined explicitly as an
-`extra_label`), but only one plots with the three bosons split across
+`extra_label`), but only one plot with the three bosons split across
 different lines will be produced in absolute value plots.

 ### Metadata keys